anitacaron/gene-finder/README.md

 ## Gene Finder

+Find terms using a label.
+For the moment, it's only looking at the label, not at the synonym.

 ### Install

+1. Clone repository, change to gene-finder folder.

-Create virtual envirement:
+2. Create virtual envirement:

 `python -m venv venv`

-Install requirements:
+3. Install requirements:

 `pip install -r requirements.txt`